rdelfin/pe_mentorship/week_4/problems.md

 [...]
 ```

-Basically, every log in this folder will follow the format `YYYY-MM-DD_*.binlog`, where
+Every log in this folder will follow the format `YYYY-MM-DD_*.binlog`, where YYYY,
-YYYY, MM and DD are respectively the year, month and day for the log file.
-Every file
+MM, and DD are respectively the year, month, and day for the log file.
+Every file that
-that doesn't follow this format should be ignored and kept as is by your program.
+doesn't follow this format should be ignored and kept as is by your program.

 1. Write a piece of code that deletes all files older than 5 days old, based on the
    date in the file name.
 Your program should work recursively in every folder, and